Understanding The Interest Rate Fallacy: The Risks Of Holding Fiat

 -Milton Friedman, “ Reviving Japan,” 1998

-In this article, I want to take a deeper look at a very common misconception about interest rates, namely that low rates are a sign of easy money and stimulus.
-This misguided belief can lead people to make incorrect assessments about inflation and, hence, their investment thesis.
+In this article, I want to take a deeper look at a very common misconception about interest rates—namely, that low rates are a sign of easy money and stimulus.
+This misguided belief can lead people to make incorrect assessments about inflation and, by extension, their investment thesis.
 Today, we cover the “interest rate fallacy.”

-A large part of the inflation story drilled into us by the negligent economists in academia and at the Federal Reserve is the belief that low rates lead people to borrow more and expand credit, aka, print money.
-They want us to believe that the Fed sets rates low as an easy money policy to cause growth and inflation.
-On top of this, they have built the idea that low rates plus quantitative easing (QE) is very inflationary, as if they are unleashing a biblical flood of liquidity and money printing.
+A large part of the conventional inflation story, drilled into us by the negligent economists in academia and at the Federal Reserve, is the belief that low rates lead people to borrow more and expand credit, essentially 'print money.'
+They want us to believe the Fed sets rates low as an easy money policy to cause growth and inflation.
+On top of this, they promote the idea that low rates plus quantitative easing (QE) is extra inflationary, as if they are unleashing a biblical flood of liquidity and money printing.
+In other words, they are God in their story.

 All schools of thought that I’m familiar with agree that low rates are stimulatory: Classical, Keynesian, Monetarist and even my beloved Austrian School.
 It’s a nearly-universally held dogma that is objectively wrong.